- Things To Know About Staying in Iceland

 Many Icelanders also have a second home, a so-called "summer cabin."
 Despite the name, these homes can also be stayed in during the winter.
 Many of these cabins can be rented out as a whole, giving you a truly authentic Icelandic experience.

 Iceland's cabins and cottages vary significantly in size and amenities.
 Many of them have an outdoor hot tub, perfect for relaxing and watching the northern lights in winter.
-The best way to check out what's available is by heading to bungalo.com, where rental cabins available across Iceland are listed.
+Check out our wide selection of cottages in Iceland and find your perfect haven out in nature.

 Iceland's capital city of Reykjavik has the broadest range of hotels in the country, suiting all budgets and needs.
 Whether traveling on a shoestring budget or looking for a lavish getaway, you’re sure to find the place for you.